dcunited001/dcunited001.github.io/_posts/2016-05-24-im-not-religious-im-spiritual-God-is-NOT-dead.md

 anticipation of an unprecedented storm, the man, woman or family who built the strongest house can rest assured that his/her family will sleep at night.

+To disempower religion and its institutions is not simply negligence.
+It degrades the tools and social networks that help families support each other.
+And by disempowering religion, you are actually disempowering family and local community.
+It is an assault on the resilience of social fabric supporting individuals, families and communities.

+Yes, these institutions and belief systems are vulnerable to abuse.
+No, its institutions are not perfect, but neither could be anything created by man.
+But their propensity for benefit is immeasureable in comparison to many of the acclaimed problems.

+- atheism for policy, etc.

+atheism as an inverson of religion

 - irrefutable value of myth/religion